bitwarden/help/_articles/directory-connector/directory-sync-desktop.md

 ## Using Directory Connector

-The following sections will walk you through typical actions taken with the Desktop App:
+The following sections will walk you through typical actions taken with the Desktop App.

+In all cases, log in with a Bitwarden user account that is an Admin or Owner for the relevant Organization(s).
+For more information, see [User Types and Access Control]({% link _articles/organizations/user-types-access-control.md %}).

 ### Connect to a Bitwarden Organization

-Complete the following steps to specify which Bitwarden Organization Directory Connector should sync to:
+Complete the following steps to specify which Bitwarden Organization to sync to:

 1. Open the Directory Connector application.
-2. Log in with a Bitwarden user account that is an **Admin** or **Owner**.
-For more information, see [User Types and Access Control]({% link _articles/organizations/user-types-access-control.md %}).
+2. Navigate to the **Settings** tab.
-3. Navigate to the **Settings** tab and select your organization from the **Account** section.
+3. In the **Account** section, select your Organization from the dropdown.

 ### Configure Sync Options